KCarretto/paragon/www/sphinx/source/index.rst

 .. function:: exec(executable: String,disown: ?Bool) -> (output: String,err: Error)

 	Exec uses the os/exec.command to execute the passed executable/params.
+Disown will optionally spawn a process but prevent it's output from being returned.

 ----